9 Individual Development Plan Examples With Ready-To-Use Templates

 Reviewed by Paula Garcia

 Professional development supports both the company and the individual.
 Organizations benefit when employees grow their skills, and employees value workplaces that invest in their long-term development.
-According to a study, 76% of employees say they are more likely to stay with a company that offers ongoing training.
+According to TalentLMS, 73% of employees say stronger learning and development opportunities would make them stay longer at their company.

 Individual development plans (IDPs) offer an employee-driven approach to building skills across your workforce.
 By outlining key competencies, setting concrete goals, and tracking progress over time, IDPs provide employees with a structured path to develop new capabilities and advance in their careers.